CrossGeeks/GoogleClientPlugin/README.md

 ### API Usage

-Call **CrossGoogleClient.Current** from any project or PCL to gain access to API.
+Call **CrossGoogleClient.Current** from any project to gain access to API.

 ## Features